erelsop/obrowse/README.md

 ## Introduction

 OpenBrowse, or `obrowse`, is a command-line interface (CLI) tool designed to simplify web browsing tasks directly from your terminal.
 Whether you need to open specific URLs, generate PDFs of webpages, or simulate different browsing environments, `obrowse` provides a convenient solution.
+While primarily designed for WSL2 (Windows Subsystem for Linux 2), `obrowse` is expected to work seamlessly in any Unix-like environment.

 ## Installation